sparshagra/AgentForgers/README.md

 For now we have enforced conditions so that it goes in a controlled order.

 ### Agent Execution Flow
+This is controlled by LLM.
+We have enforced certain constraints so that it proceeds in the provided order.

 ```
 ┌─────────────────────────────────────────────────────────────┐